Could Emotionally Focused Couples Therapy Save Your Relationship?

 3 Common questions

 Nervous about giving couples therapy a shot?
 The answers to these questions may help quell your fears.

 “How do we find the right therapist?”

 If you’re comfortable, ask friends or loved ones for suggestions.
 Don’t want anyone to know you’re seeking help?
-Read Zocdoc or even Yelp reviews; then set up phone calls with a few you’d like to consider.
+We've compared numerous options to provide some of the best online therapy organizations to seek the help you and your partner desire in the comfort of your own home.
 “Ask what percentage of their practice is couples therapy and what their approach is,” suggests Levin-Edwards.
 And after you finally do see someone for the first time, have a touch-base with your partner.
 “If sessions aren’t feeling good for one person, keep looking,” says West.
 You won’t be able to get the most out of it if you’re not both really able to open up.

 “Will the therapist choose sides?”

 She shouldn’t.
 The goal of the therapist is to strengthen your bond, and choosing sides would be counterproductive to that.
 One thing to note: There may be moments, or even entire sessions, where one person becomes a bit more of the focus.
 Often, early on, an EFT therapist will work to get the person who withdraws more to come out of her shell.
 But both parties should always feel that they are being heard and that their feelings matter, says West.